metalsmith/collections/README.md

   )
 ```

+With the example above, the file `src/news/world/something.html`'s `collection` property will become `['news']` but with extra properties attached, so that `file.collection.news.previous.title` resolves, as well as `file.collection.news.previous[0].title`

-_Note: all examples in the readme use the same collections definitions under [Defining collections](#defining-collections)_
+_Note: all subsequent examples in the readme use the same collections definitions under [Defining collections](#defining-collections)_

 ### Options